RadAd/RadOS/README.md

 It is safe to use functions that don't rely on the OS such as the string functions.
 I am currently using malloc/free.
 I wasn't sure it was going to work, but it seems to work ok.

-Current focus is on screen output and keyboard input using the BIOS api.
-Next I will look into loading a sector from the disk.
+Using BIOS functionality I have working:
+- screen output
+- keyboard input
+- time and date
+- disk i/o

 Eventually it will probably be worthwhile to replace BIOS with direct hardware access.